Potential Link found between Gum Disease and Inflammatory Conditions

 Earlier studies have also suggested a relation between oral health and rheumatoid arthritis, with the condition found more commonly among people who have problems with receding, infected or bleeding gums.

 Lead researcher Jan Potempa explained that other bacteria found in the human mouth were also examined but none of them showed any correlation to rheumatoid arthritis.
-He stated that further research into the matter would be beneficial to finding out more about the condition and its potential treatment.
+He stated that further research into the matter would be beneficial to find out more about the condition and its potential treatment.